bkw/nodecopter-cockpit/README.md

 # TODO

-The cockpit does not have any flight control yet.
+* The cockpit does not have any flight control yet.
 I'm hoping to add these later.
+* Speed and altitude probably need adjusting.
+* The NWES-Heading of the compass is bogus and seems to depend on the heading that the drone was booted last.
+* The compass should not span more than 60° as this seems to be the camara ocular angle.

+Contributions welcome!

 # Demo Video